Mary Pickford: Early years

-On April 19, 1909, the Biograph Company director D. W. Griffith screen-tested her at the company's New York studio for a role in the nickelodeon film Pippa Passes.
-The role went to someone else but Griffith was immediately taken with Pickford.
+In 1909, her savings from the Broadway production ran out, and at her mother's suggestion to try getting a part in a motion picture, she went to the Biograph Company studio in New York, not expecting any success to come of it.
+On April 19, 1909, Biograph director D. W. Griffith screen-tested her for a role in the nickelodeon film Pippa Passes.
+The role went to someone else, but Griffith was immediately taken with Pickford.
 She quickly grasped that movie acting was simpler than the stylized stage acting of the day.
-Most Biograph actors earned $5 a day but, after Pickford's single day in the studio, Griffith agreed to pay her $10 a day against a guarantee of $40 a week.
+Most Biograph actors earned $5 a day, but after Pickford's single day in the studio, Griffith agreed to pay her $10 a day on a $40-a-week guarantee.
+Pickford made her first film appearance in Her First Biscuits, filmed the next day.
+Pickford only appears in the seven-minute film near the end, but stands out in her white dress amongst the cast of actors.